cgrinker/bored/docs/storage.md

 ## Next Steps (Prioritised Backlog)

-1. Build crash/restart drills that exercise the new undo walker across overflow chains and validate before-image consistency on restart.
-2. Benchmark FSM refresh, retention pruning, and overflow replay using representative workloads to establish performance baselines and regression thresholds.
+1. Benchmark FSM refresh, retention pruning, and overflow replay using representative workloads to establish performance baselines and regression thresholds.
-3. Finalise operator-facing tooling and documentation for retention, checkpoint scheduling, and recovery workflows.
+2. Finalise operator-facing tooling and documentation for retention, checkpoint scheduling, and recovery workflows.

 ### Roadmap to 100% Feature Completeness (Updated Oct 23, 2025)